 Clicking the 'Domains' button will take you to the management page for your domains.
 You'll be able to see a list of the domains you've created or transferred into BinaryLane:

-You can register new domains or transfer existing domains by clicking'Register/Transfer Domain'.
+You can register new domains or transfer existing domains by clicking'Register/Transfer Domain' button.
 We can also facilitate DNS hosting for your domains.

 The `Registration Status`, `Expires`, and `Registrar` details are fetched from Whois.
-To fetch the latest details, you'll need to click'Refresh'.
+To fetch the latest details, you'll need to click'Refresh' button.

 Note: For new accounts, the ability to purchase new domains is disabled by default.
 If you'd like to purchase domains on BinaryLane, please reach out to support asking us to enable Domain Purchases for your account.